Quantitative approximation results for complex-valued neural networks: Introduction

-For ReLU networks, a similar optimality result holds for networks with logarithmic growth of the depth \emph{even without assumptions on the growth of the network weights} \cite{YarotskyReLUBounds}.
+For ReLU networks, a similar optimality result holds for networks with logarithmic growth of the depth \emph{even without assumptions on the magnitude of the network weights} \cite{YarotskyReLUBounds}.
 The proof relies on sharp bounds for the VC dimension of ReLU networks \cite{BartlettVCBounds}.
-For modReLU networks, a similar question is more subtle, since no analogous VC dimension bounds are available.
-We thus leave it as future work to study optimality without assumptions on the size of the network weights.
+For modReLU networks, a similar question is more subtle, since to the best of our knowledge no analogous VC dimension bounds are available.
+We thus leave it as future work to study optimality \emph{without} assumptions on the magnitude of the network weights.